Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsubsection{Some moderators think the labor of restorative justice is disproportional to its gains}

-The pre-conference and conference processes require a significant amount of labor from facilitators \cite{pranis2015little}.
-While a facilitator is usually a paid role in offline settings such as schools and prisons \cite{karp_restorative_2001, johnstone_handbook_2013}, Discord moderators are volunteers.
-Several moderators expressed concerns about the labor required for restorative justice.
+The pre-conference and conference processes require significant labor from facilitators \cite{pranis2015little}.
+Though a facilitator is usually paid in offline settings such as schools and prisons \cite{karp_restorative_2001, johnstone_handbook_2013}, Discord moderators are volunteers.
+Several moderators expressed concerns about the labor required to implement restorative justice.
 Moderator P7 said, \textit{``A lot of [moderators] are volunteers and so the easy option is to just mute people or temp ban people or permanently ban people.''} Being a facilitator also requires knowledge of the restorative justice practice.
 P3 thinks they would need to receive additional training to become a facilitator: \textit{``We're not qualified for this [\ldots] I don't know how we could provide support, or how to make sure that if we give the support, it's beneficial to them.''}

-We found that many moderators are devoted to maintaining a healthy community environment, and some of them spend hours handling a single harm case.
-Moderator P14 gave an example: \textit{``To ban somebody, we actually have about five or six hours worth of meetings [\ldots] to make sure that our punishment fits the crime essentially.''} They were concerned with the restorative justice process because they were not sure whether the extra labor would make any changes.
+We found that many moderators are devoted to maintaining a healthy community environment, and some spend hours handling a single harm case.
+Moderator P14 gave an example: \textit{``To ban somebody, we actually can have about five or six hours worth of meetings [\ldots] to make sure that our punishment fits the crime essentially.''} They were concerned with the restorative justice process because they were unsure whether the extra labor would make any changes.
 Several moderators believed that users who re-offend multiple times have malicious intentions, so it is not worth spending more effort on them and helping them change.
 P1 said, \textit{``[Those harms] aimed at our identity (women, queer, trans, etc.) are often by people who enjoy calling us names.
 So, I don't really see the point of giving these people more opportunities to be prejudiced bigots.''} Similarly, P20 thinks offenders \textit{``can't be as civil''} in an online restorative justice conference compared to offline: \textit{``I do agree that having a talk and communicating would be nicer, but [\ldots] it generally doesn't go as well as in real life.''}